 ADRIATIC CROATIA INTERNATIONAL CLUB d.d.
 GENERAL TERMS AND CONDITIONS OF BERTH USE

-The ADRIATIC CROATIA INTERNATIONAL CLUB d.d.
-General Terms and Conditions of Berth Use (hereinafter “General Terms”) constitute an integral part of the ACI Marina Berth Rental Agreement (hereinafter “the Agreement”), entered into by ADRIATIC CROATIA INTERNATIONAL CLUB d.d, M. Tita 151, 51410 Opatija, Croatia, ID No.(OIB): 17195049659 and the vessel user (hereinafter ”the User”).
+The ADRIATIC CROATIA INTERNATIONAL CLUB, za djelatnost marina d.d.
+General Terms and Conditions of Berth Use (hereinafter “General Terms”) constitute an integral part of the ACI Marina Berth Rental Agreement (hereinafter “the Agreement”), entered into by ADRIATIC CROATIA INTERNATIONAL CLUB, za djelatnost marina d.d, R. Strohala 2, 51000 Rijeka, Croatia, ID No.(OIB): 17195049659 and the vessel user (hereinafter ”the User”).

 For the purpose of these General Terms and Conditions, the following definitions shall apply: